bseltz-cohesity/scripts/python/expireOldSnapshots/README.md

 * -k, --daystokeep: number of days to keep local snapshots
 * -e, --expire: (optional) expire snapshots older than k days
 * -r, --confirmreplication: (optional) do not expire local snapshot if not replicated
+* -a, --confirmarchive: (optional) do not expire local snapshot if not archived
 * -n, --numruns: (optional) number of runs to retrieve at a time (default is 1000)

 ## The Python Helper Module - pyhesity.py